MohamedAbdeen21/niwid-db/README.md

 - **Transaction Management**: Supports **commits** and **rollbacks** to execute or discard changes within a transaction block to ensure transactional atomicity and isolation.

 - **Custom Execution Engine**: A simple query engine that processes SQL statements, validates the query and datatypes, and performs basic DDL, TCL, and DML operations.
-Also supports "EXPLAIN" and "EXPLAIN ANALYZE".
+Also supports `EXPLAIN` and `EXPLAIN ANALYZE`.
 Unoptimized logical plans are executed directly, no physical plan generation or optimizations yet.

 - **SQL Parsing**: The only part not written from scratch.
 Leverages the `sqlparser-rs` crate for SQL syntax parsing.